edquant/edh7916/_lessons/reproducible_doc.md

 - **author**: the document author (printed)
 - **date**: manually set date (printed)
-  - leave **date** out of YAML and the date on which the document is compiled will be added automatically
+  - leave **date** out of YAML and the date on which the document is compiled will be added automatically, or you can use the LaTeX macro `\today`, which will also print today's date
   - set **date** to `""` (empty string) for no printed date
 - **output**: document output
   - `pdf_output`: for PDF (uses LaTeX)